Duration: 12 minutes

 BBC Proms Commission 2005

-This is the second piece I wrote as associate composer to the BBNOW and is dedicated to the orchestra's principal conductor, Richard Hickox.
+This is the second piece I wrote as associate composer to the BBC National Orchestra of Wales and is dedicated to the orchestra's principal conductor, Richard Hickox.
 The first, Tristessa, featured the viola and cor anglais but this new work requires a degree of virtuosity from the whole orchestra.
 The Concerto is in three movements with the outer two having a fast-slow-fast design which indeed mirrors the overall structure of the piece.

 In thinking about the music I was conscious that the finding of ideas is seldom the problem; it is how they are developed that matters.
 So, I deliberately began with a very simple motif: falling tones (think Three Blind Mice!) and soon decided that the first two movements would be based on a downward progression while the third should invert the whole process and move constantly upwards.